First-person shooter engine: Mid 1990s: 3D models, beginnings of hardware acceleration

 The Quake engine (Quake, 1996) used fewer animated sprites and used true 3D geometry and lighting, using elaborate techniques such as z-buffering to speed up the rendering.
+Levels in Quake and some subsequent engines are made with geometry objects called brushes, which allow for map construction in three dimensions, rather than 2D maps projected in 3D, as Doom had done.
 Quake was also the first true-3D game to use a special map design system to preprocess and pre-render the 3D environment: the 3D environment in which the game took place (referred for the first time as a Map) was simplified during the creation of the map to reduce the processing required when playing the game.

-Static lightmaps and 3D light sources were also added in the BSP files storing the levels, allowing for more realistic lighting.
+Static lightmaps and 3D light sources were also "baked" at render time and added to the BSP files storing the levels.
+These features allowing for more realistic lighting than had previously been possible.

 The first Graphics processing units appeared in the late 1990s, but many games still supported software rendering at that time. id Tech 2 (Quake II, 1997) was one of the first games to take advantage of hardware accelerated graphics (id Software later reworked Quake to add OpenGL support to the game).

 GoldSrc, the engine derived from the Quake engine by Valve for Half-Life (1998), added Direct3D support, and a skeletal framework to better render the NPCs, and also greatly improved the NPCs artificial intelligence (AI) compared to the Quake engine.